 A look to the future, however, suggests that the manufacturing of cellulose-based textile fibres, in particular, could soon be viewed in an environmentally more positive light.
-Through the use of extensive R&D, innovative chemicals (solvents), improved ‘closed-loop’ manufacturing methods, and new processing technologies, there is now the belief that future wood-based textile fibres could substantially reduce the environmental impact of regenerative cellulose fibre production - and create more sustainable textile industry.
+Through the use of extensive R&D, innovative chemicals (solvents), improved ‘closed-loop’ manufacturing methods, and new processing technologies, there is now the belief that future wood-based sustainable textile fibres could substantially reduce the environmental impact of regenerative cellulose fibre production - and create more sustainable textile industry.

 “We set up Metsä Spring in May 2018.
 It is a corporate venturing arm of the whole Metsä Group and the idea is to make equity investment through it into several external companies.
 Metsä Spring is essentially trying to find new technologies and business ideas that would strengthen, in a long run, the business ecosystem to which Metsä Group belongs.
 Some 95% of what I call the ‘prospects’ will most likely come from the outside of Metsä Group, but the first one just happened to be something that Metsä Fibre has been developing, i.e. the new textile fibre production concept.
 Now it has been transferred to Metsä Spring and it has become the first case,” begins Niklas von Weymarn, CEO, Metsä Spring.